Bundaran Senayan (Transjakarta)

-Bundaran Senayan (shortened as Bunsen) is a Transjakarta bus rapid transit station located on Jenderal Sudirman Street, Kebayoran Baru, Jakarta, Indonesia.
-It primarly serves Corridor 1, but also serves as the terminus of cross-corridor routes 9C and 10H, as well as the feeder route 1F serving Palmerah KRL station.
+Bundaran Senayan (abbreviated Bunsen) is a Transjakarta bus rapid transit station located on Jenderal Sudirman Street, Kebayoran Baru, Jakarta, Indonesia.
+It primarily serves Corridor 1, but also serves as the terminus of cross-corridor routes 9C and 10H, as well as the feeder route 1F serving Palmerah KRL station.

 The name 'Bundaran Senayan' (Indonesian for 'Senayan Roundabout') is named after a roundabout with the same name to the southwest of this station, which is the southern end of the Jenderal Sudirman Street.
 The roundabout features the iconic Patung Pemuda Membangun (lit.
 'Youth Advancement Monument').

 History

-When it first opened in 2004 and was named Bunderan Senayan, it was located right in front of Ratu Plaza shopping mall.
+When it first opened in 2004 and was then-spelled as Bunderan Senayan, it was located right in front of Ratu Plaza shopping mall.
 It had three gates on each side of the platform, with only two gates serving passengers.
-In 2014, it was relocated slightly to the southwest, adjacent with the Ministry of State Apparatus Utilization and Bureaucratic Reform headquarters at south, due to the construction of the Senayan MRT station.
+In 2014, it was relocated slightly to the southwest, adjacent with the Ministry of State Apparatus Utilization and Bureaucratic Reform headquarters at south, to make way for the construction of the Senayan MRT station.

-On May 31, 2023, Bundaran Senayan station, as well as Karet Sudirman (now known as Karet) and Slipi Petamburan (now Petamburan) stations were closed for revitalisation works.
-However, the closure was postponed to 22:00 of the same day.
-In preparation of the 43rd ASEAN Summit held on September 4 – 7, reconstruction of the new Bundaran Senayan station was sped up until its completion and reopening on August 31, 2023, just two months after closure.
+On 31 May 2023, Bundaran Senayan station, alongside Karet Sudirman (now known as Karet) and Slipi Petamburan (now Petamburan) stations were closed for revitalisation works.
+In preparation of the 43rd ASEAN Summit held on 4 – 7 September, reconstruction of the new Bundaran Senayan station was sped up until its completion and reopening on 31 August 2023, just two months after closure.

 Building and layout

 The new Bundaran Senayan station has an open-air design that allows the air to circulate freely.
 Having a similar design to that of Senayan Bank Jakarta and Karet stations, it has multiple tall pillars supporting an aluminium panel.
-Manned ticketing office was also removed and replaced with a vending machine.
+The staffed ticket counter was also removed and replaced with a vending machine.
 The building is slightly longer than before.
-The unique feature in Bundaran Senayan is the two trembesi (samanea saman) trees inside, left untouched from the revitalisation.
+The unique feature in Bundaran Senayan is the two trembesi (samanea saman) trees inside, left untouched from the revitalisation and provided void to grow freely.
 Aside from that, the connection bridge of Bundaran Senayan station also has an artistic design after being revitalised earlier in 2019, as well as those in Senayan Bank Jakarta and Polda Metro Jaya BRT stations.

-The following is the layout of the Bundaran Senayan station platform based on the routes served, last updated on December 1, 2024:
+The following is the layout of the Bundaran Senayan station platform based on the routes served, last updated on 1 December 2024: